LarsBehrenberg/IA-prototype/content/posts/berthe-morisot-biography.md

       In all her works, there is a freedom to her painting style.
 Much of her brushwork is loose and unkept, making it extremely dynamic.
 It almost vibrates before the viewer’s eyes as in a painting of her husband and daughter - [‘Eugene Manet and His Daughter in the Garden’](https://www.wikiart.org/en/berthe-morisot/eugene-manet-with-his-daughter-at-bougival) - from 1883.
     sideGalleryImages:
-      - /assets/berthe-morisot-grain-field.jpg
+      - imageUrl: /assets/berthe-morisot-grain-field.jpg
-      - /assets/berthe-morisot-laundry.jpg
+      - imageUrl: /assets/berthe-morisot-laundry.jpg
-      - /assets/berthe-morisot-reading.jpg
+      - imageUrl: /assets/berthe-morisot-reading.jpg
   - textTitle: Morisot’s later works
     text: >-
       Whilst Morisot’s work was firmly Impressionist in style for much of her